 Cochin Shipping Co.
 Ltd. owns and operates multiple medium capacity ships and seeking to improve its operations by augmenting its capacity.
 It’ll acquire three high capacity cargo vessels, which will be financed in the ratio of 3:7 by the company and banks.

 The deal involves three banks (one for each ship), NSDB ltd., PBFC ltd. and SBA Ltd. with one for each ship being acquired by the firm.
 All banks require the ships to be insured, which can be achieved in any of the following three options:

-- The shipper buys the insurance and bears the cost, repays the loan to Financier in case the ship is lost (damaged beyond repair).
+- The shipper buys the marine insurance policy and bears the cost, repays the loan to Financier in case the ship is lost (damaged beyond repair).

 - The shipper and financier insure their respective shares separately.

-- The shipper gets the insurance and assigns the policy to financier, at the time of claim, shipper will receive the sum insured after the financier’s claim has been satisfied.
+- The shipper gets the marine insurance and assigns the policy to the financier, at the time of claim, the shipper will receive the sum insured after the financier’s claim has been satisfied.

 Such insurance will allow the financiers to recover the loan easily in case the ships are lost to the sea and not operationally fit anymore, due to a mishap.
 Also, the Shipping co. will not have to repay the loan after losing the operational capability, get back to business without losing steam.